n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 Ubuntu 20.04.

-A more thorough investigation would simulate a variety of data distributions to understand this algorithm's behaviour, but in this post, we're just interested in understanding the high level effects of some of the design decisions of these algorithms.
+A more thorough investigation would simulate a variety of data distributions to understand these algorithms' behaviour, but in this post, we're just interested in understanding the high level effects of some of the design decisions of these algorithms.